Another-Axiom/GT_CustomMapExample/README.md

 For players to actually have access to Hoverboards in your map, you'll need to add some `HoverboardDispenser` placeholder prefabs.
 These need to be placed *inside* a `HoverboardArea` to function correctly.
 It's recommended to **ONLY** use this prefab when using the `Hoverboard Dispenser` option on the `GTObjectPlaceholder` script.
-Scaling the placeholder will not affect the Hoverboard Dispernser that it get's replaced with.
+Scaling the placeholder will not affect the Hoverboard Dispenser that it gets replaced with.

 ### ATM
 Using the `ATMPlaceholder` prefab, you can give players access to an ATM in your map.
 It has an option to set a Default Creator Code.
 It's recommended to **ONLY** use this prefab when using the `ATM` option on the `GTObjectPlaceholder` script.
-Scaling the placeholder will not affect the ATM that it get's replaced with.
+Scaling the placeholder will not affect the ATM that it gets replaced with.

 For more information about creator codes and how to apply, please refer to this [announcement post](https://discord.com/channels/671854243510091789/804747032651628615/1352342582717452371) in the Gorilla Tag Discord.